hamish-miller/student-loan-simulator/README.md

 The intention is to provide information about the benefits/drawbacks of making additional repayments towards the student loan, above the minimum repayment.

-No guarantees are made about the correctness of the simulation; the results output do not consitute financial advice.
+No guarantees are made about the correctness of the simulation - the results output do not consitute financial advice.